-The platform’s currency, Ether, also acts as a piece of code to pay for users’ running of their respective applications without the need of an intermediary to process any transactions.
-Ether can be stored in an online cryptocurrency wallet and be exchanged for other cryptocurrencies, fiat currency (i.e., real money), and goods and services.
+The platform’s currency, Ether, also acts as a piece of code to pay for users’ running of their respective applications without the need for an intermediary to process any transactions.
+Ether can be stored in an online crypto-currency wallet and be exchanged for other crypto-currencies, fiat currency (i.e., real money), and goods and services.

 When You Learn Blockchain Programming You’ll Learn About Ethereum’s Coding Language